josephjeganathan/BedeGaming.github.io/source/_posts/2015-06-04-orchestra-the-journey-of-a-javascript-framework-part2.markdown

 ## The Future...

 The aim for Orchestra would be to release it to the community and Open Source the library.
-Tthere is still some work to do - but it isn't far off.
+There is still some work to do - but it isn't far off.
 Our [Yeoman generator]( http://yeoman.io/) is quite out of date and needs updating for our new application structure, PR's welcome [here](https://github.com/BedeGaming/protege).
 Now that Orchestra is a library rather than a framework, we aren't necessarily limited to game applications.